simonneutert/simonneutert.github.io/src/_posts/2025/2025-10-24-nordic-work-culture-german-it.md

 **Agile as a mindset** is powerful—being open to change, embracing feedback, improving step by step.
 That core philosophy of adaptability over rigid planning?
 Gold.
 The problem isn't Agile itself; it's when we mistake the ceremonies for the substance.

-**Scrum can foster genuine team spirit.** Daily standups cannot replace real team spirit.
-Helping each other, sharing knowledge, and building trust are what truly create a cohesive team.
+**Scrum can foster genuine team spirit—but daily standups alone cannot replace it.** Helping each other, sharing knowledge, and building trust are what truly create a cohesive team.
 There's value in having regular touchpoints to align and achieve goals together.
 Meaningful collaboration is essential.

 **SAFe and large-scale frameworks solve real problems.** In organizations with hundreds of developers/projects, you need *some* way to orchestrate efforts, align roadmaps, and maintain architectural coherence.
 SAFe provides that visibility and context, helping teams understand how their work fits into the bigger picture.